How To

 How to start Plexamp automatically when you power on your Raspberry Pi

-This guide assumes you already have Plexamp installed and you're able to launch the Plexamp player and use it as an endpoint to stream music from your Plex Library or Tidal integration.
+This guide assumes you already have Plexamp installed and you're able to launch the Plexamp player and use it as an endpoint to stream music from your Plex Library.
 It's convenient to simply have Plexamp launch automatically at startup, but there are a couple terminal commands you'll need to run to make this happen.

 Project Cost: $0 – $0